WATCH the 1975 Thanksgiving Day Parade in the video player above.

-CINCINNATI -- Today, many Tri-State families will only watch a Thanksgiving Day Parade on TV.
+CINCINNATI -- On Thursday, many Tri-State families will only watch a Thanksgiving Day Parade on TV.

-But decades ago, Cincinnati had a huge Thanksgiving Day Parade.
-It featured stars like Snow White, Captain Kangaroo and the big man himself -- Santa Claus.
+But decades ago, Cincinnati had a huge Thanksgiving Day Parade downtown.
+It featured TV stars like Uncle Al and Captain Kangaroo and the big man himself -- Santa Claus.

 In 1975, WCPO hosted Cincinnati's "first 'pro' Thanksgiving Day parade," as Cincinnati Magazine called it at the time.

-"WCPO wanted to present a broadcast that combined elements such as community needs, downtown pride and vitality, family recreation and a healthy, unadulterated flair for showbiz," the article continued.
+"WCPO wanted to present a broadcast that combined elements such as community needs, downtown pride and vitality, family recreation and a healthy, unadulterated flair for showbiz," according to the article.
 "The answer came in the form of a first-class parade."

 The parade started at Riverfront Stadium -- only five years old at the time -- then continued to Second Street, turned onto Plum, then took Fifth Street to Broadway.

-The Grand Marshal of the parade was Captain Kangaroo, whose show broadcast on Channel 9 in the '70s.
-Uncle Al (of course) had a float in the parade, as did Mr. Patches and Lucky the Clown as well as Miss Ohio and Snow White and the Seven Dwarfs.
+The Grand Marshal was Captain Kangaroo, whose show was broadcast on Channel 9 in the '70s.
+Uncle Al had a float in the parade, as did Mr. Patches and Lucky the Clown as well as Miss Ohio and Snow White and the Seven Dwarfs.

-The downtown parade didn't catch on to rival Macy's Parade in New York, but the Thanksgiving Day Parade is still a cherished tradition in Price Hill.
+The downtown parade didn't catch on to rival Macy's Parade in New York, but the Price Hill Thanksgiving Day Parade is still a cherished tradition on the West Side.

-The Thanksgiving Day Race, too, is a turkey day tradition that's alive and well.
-This year will be the 107th annual Thanksgiving Day Race.
+The Cincinnati Thanksgiving Day Race, too, is a turkey day tradition that's alive and well.
+This year will be the 109th annual event.
 It's the sixth oldest Thanksgiving Day race in the country, Runner's Magazine reported.

 Enjoy more of Cincinnati history and archive video by liking the WCPO Vault on Facebook !